nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## Appendix: Planned/Proposed Enhancements to known Feature Flaws

-1. Currently, the meetings in Meeting List Panel is unsorted as it can affect other commands adversely.
-We plan to sort meetings in Meeting List Panel in chronological order without affecting other commands.
+1. Currently, the meeting list shown by `listMeeting` is unsorted as it can affect other commands adversely.
+We plan to sort the list in chronological order without affecting other commands.
 2. Currently, meetingRemove and meetingUpdate has `CLIENT_INDEX` and `MEETING_INDEX` as inputs. `MEETING_INDEX` refers to the the index of meeting list given by `meetingFind CLIENT_INDEX`.
 Rework meetingRemove and meetingUpdate to take in only one index instead of two indexes - the sole index will refer to the list shown by `listMeeting`.
 3. Currently, PolicyTag accepts any keywords to be set as the name.
 We plan to rework PolicyTag to only allow a set of PolicyTag names to accept only financial policies